Last Update: August 2, 2023

-When it comes to liquid aminos, Bragg makes one of the most popular options on the market.
+When it comes to liquid aminos, Bragg liquid aminos makes one of the most popular options on the market.
 This sauce is made from two simple ingredients: non-GMO soybeans and purified water.
-Because this product is vegan, kosher, low in fat, and gluten-free, it’s a great option for many diets.
+Because this product is vegan, kosher, low in fat, and gluten-free, it’s a great soy sauce substitute for many diets (4).

 “I love adding this to stir-fry and fried rice instead of soy sauce—the flavor is amazing.”